Resources and Links

 Bikes Not Bombs

-Bikes Not Bombs promotes bicycle technology as a concrete alternative to war and environmental destruction.
-For 25 years, BNB has been a nexus of bike recycling and community empowerment both in lower income neighborhoods of Boston and in the nations of the Global South.
-BNB’s programs involve young people and adults in mutually respectful leadership development and environmental stewardship, while recycling thousands of bicycles.
-Every spring, SFOC teams up with Bikes Not Bombs to collect unwanted bicycles and give them a new home elsewhere.
+Bikes Not Bombs (BNB) promotes bicycle technology as a concrete alternative to poverty, racial inequities, war and environmental destruction.
+Since 1984, BNB has been a nexus of bike recycling and community empowerment both in lower income neighborhoods of Boston and in the nations of the Global South.
+BNB’s programs involve young people and adults in mutually respectful leadership development, employment, and environmental stewardship, while recycling thousands of bicycles each year.
+Every spring, SFOC teams up with Bikes Not Bombs to collect unwanted bicycles and give them a second life elsewhere.
 Visit the Bikes Not Bombs website…

 Neponset River Watershed Association